Home

 The Nerve Hotlist

-The best culture to enjoy this week – from a pitch-perfect performance by Ben Whishaw to a huge UK tour of The Red Shoes – all seen and chosen for you by our team of editors and writers
+The best culture to check out this week – from a captivating Brazilian thriller to Charli xcx's 'goth spring' – as seen and enjoyed by our team of editors and writers

 Culture